 Clinical manifestations of B. miyamotoi infection include nonspecific flu-like symptoms such as high fever, headache, or muscle and joint aches, but unlike Lyme disease, no characteristic rash has been described.
 The B. miyamotoi patients thus far have been symptomatic, hospitalized, and have demonstrated laboratory abnormalities such as cytopenias and elevated transaminases.
 The full spectrum of this infection is under investigation, and the occurrence of milder or even asymptomatic infections is not clear at this time.
 Reported cases have been successfully treated with several antimicrobial regimens including ceftriaxone, doxycycline, and amoxicillin.

 Since this infection is transmitted by Ixodes scapularis, it is at least theoretically possible that co-infections with the other tick-borne pathogens may occur.
 The appreciation of new tick-borne pathogens has important clinical implications in approaching patients who present with nonspecific symptoms following tick exposure.
 When tests for the more common tick-transmitted infectious agents are negative, the treating physician may want to expand the diagnostic considerations to include B. miyamotoi infection.
 Since there is no characteristic rash of other pathognomonic clinical feature, laboratory testing is necessary to make this diagnosis.
-Imugen offers a specific whole blood PCR test for evaluating suspected acute cases of B. miyamotoi infection.
-In the future there will be serologic tests available for acute and convalescent specimen testing.
+The Imugen laboratory offers a specific PCR and antibody test for evaluating suspected cases of B. miyamotoi infection.
 Presently this organism is not culturable.